 Ford refused to release the records, citing confidentiality with constituents, even though FOI requests are already redacted to hide personal information.

-The government called a late-night session at Queen’s Park Thursday, paving the way for them to give the legislation a final vote Thursday, the last day the government is in session before breaking to spend a week with constituents.
+The government called a late-night session at Queen’s Park Thursday, paving the way for them to give the legislation a final vote Thursday, the last day the legislature is in session before breaking to spend a week with constituents.

 Opposition parties at Queen’s Park have expressed outrage over the legislation, pointing out that the public only learned about problems – like the Greenbelt scandal, the government accidentally releasing dozens of prisoners and other missteps – through FOI laws.

 “By lunchtime today, it will be law and it will be retroactive.
-I know you know what that means, premier — retroactive laws, retroactively,” Interim Liberal Leader John Fraser said in Question Period Thursday.
-“So there must be something really, really, really bad on your cellphone.”
+I know you know what that means, premier – retroactive laws, retroactively,” Fraser said to Ford in Question Period Thursday.
+“So there must be something really, really, really bad on your cell phone.”

 Ford defended the move, insisting it’s about keeping constituent matters private rather than keeping the public from learning who he’s talking to when it comes to government business.